TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Cryogeny and Superconductivity/00 - Thermodynamics Basis.md

 Mathematically, the first law can be expressed as:
 $$\Delta U = Q - W$$
 where:
-- $\Delta U$ is the change in internal energy of the system, which is the sum of the kinetic a
+- $\Delta U$ is the change in internal energy of the system, which is the sum of the kinetic and interaction energies of the particles that compose the system,
-- Q is the heat added to the system,
+- Q is the heat exchanged between the system and the surroundings, positive when supplied to the system,
-- W is the work done by the system.
+- W is the work done by the system, positive when done by the system.
+- the minus sign before W indicates that when the system does work on the surroundings, it loses energy.
+##### Second Law of Thermodynamics
+The second law of thermodynamics states that there are limitations on the conversion of heat into work.
+There are two main formulations of the second law:
+1. Kelvin-Planck statement: it is impossible to construct a heat engine that operates in a cycle and converts all the heat absorbed from a high-temperature reservoir into work without any other effect on the surroundings.
+In other words, no heat engine can have 100% efficiency.
+2. Clausius statement: it is impossible to construct a refrigerator that operates in a cycle and transfers heat from a low-temperature reservoir to a high-temperature reservoir without any external work input.
+In other words, heat cannot spontaneously flow from a colder body to a hotter body.

+They basically mean that every time we convert heat into work, some energy is lost to the surroundings as waste heat, which cannot be used to perform useful work.
+This waste heat increases the entropy of the surroundings, which is a measure of the disorder or randomness of a system.
+##### Third Law of Thermodynamics
+The third law of thermodynamics states that as the temperature of a system approaches absolute zero (0 Kelvin or -273.15 degrees Celsius), the entropy of a perfect crystalline substance approaches zero.
+In other words, it is impossible to reach absolute zero through any finite number of processes.
+#### Entropy
+Entropy is introduced with the second law of thermodynamics as a state function that quantifies the irreversibility of natural processes and the degree of disorder or randomness in a system.
+I

 ## References